ermanh/trieregex/README.md

 re.findall(r'\b(!Citrus)\b', string)  # Returns: []
 ```

-The `re.findall()` call returns an empty list because the first `r'\b'` is not matched. `r'\b'` stands for the boundary between a word character (all letters and digits plus the underscore) and a non-word character, but the "boundary" between the exclamation mark and its preceding space character is that between two non-word characters, thus resulting in no match.
+The `re.findall()` call returns an empty list because the first `r'\b'` is not matched. `r'\b'` stands for the boundary between a word character and a non-word character, but the "boundary" between the exclamation mark and its preceding space character is that between two non-word characters, thus resulting in no match.

-A more desirable regex for the above example might be as follows, where the context before the exclamation mark can be either start-of-string or a non-word character:
+An appropriate regex for catching `!Citrus` may be as follows, where the context before the exclamation mark can be either start-of-string `r'^'` or a non-word character `r'[^\w]'`:

 ```py
 re.findall(r'(?:^|[^\w])(!Citrus)\b', string)  # Returns: ['!Citrus']
 ```

-**trieregex** therefore allows the inclusion of any pattern in its trie, not just natural language words normally bounded by space or punctuation.
-The regex patterns it produces can similarly be expanded for seaching/matching patterns in any context within the string.
+**trieregex** was designed to allow any pattern in its trie, not just normal words bound by space and punctuation, so that users can define their own regex context.

+## Python version comptability

+This package is only comptible with Python versions >=3.6 because of the use of [f-strings](https://www.python.org/dev/peps/pep-0498/) and the type hint imports.
+Those using Python versions <3.6 may consider installing backports (such as [`future-fstrings`](https://pypi.org/project/future-fstrings/)), or changing the few f-strings to `.format()` and removing the `typing` import in your private copy of this package.